Juvenile Indigent Defense Delivery System

 The California Appellate Projects (CAP) are non-profit law organizations responsible for improving the quality of appellate representation, including appeals taken from delinquency adjudications.
 A CAP office serves each of California’s appellate districts.

 Some standards also exist at the county level.
 For example, in San Bernardino County, “Any attorney representing parties in juvenile matters shall not seek certification of competency and shall not be certified by the Court as competent until the attorney has met minimum standards of competency.”
 An attorney meets the minimum standards where the attorney has either: “(a) Represented parties for at least six months in juvenile matters; or (b) Participated in at least eight hours of training or education in juvenile law.
 The training or education must have addressed Juvenile case law and statutes, the Rules of Court, Judicial Council forms, motions, trial techniques and skills, and writs and appeals.
 If the attorney seeks certification to represent parties in juvenile dependency matters, the training or education must also have addressed child development, child abuse and neglect, family reunification and preservation, and reasonable efforts.”
+Cal.
 Super.
-Ct. of Cal., Cty. of San Bernardino, Local Rules of Ct., R. 1692.4.
+Ct., San Bernardino Cty., Local R. Ct., R. 1692.4.

 Juvenile Court Rules